zwilson14/Atari_Breakout-SAMD21_32bit_ARM/README.md

 I only added the relevant .c and .h files for this project

 Skills utilized in this project:
-SPI to AMOLED
-ADC input configuration
-button de-bounce
-PWM
-Utilized datasheet to enable peripherals
+SPI to AMOLED, ADC input configuration, button de-bounce, PWM, Utilized datasheet to enable peripherals

 The picture I took is a freeze frame from a video of the game in "auto-play" mode, where the paddle is predicting the next location of the ball and moving towards it.
 The ball looks strange only because it is in the process of being re-drawn (Where the prior position pixels of the ball would be erased).